 Get Your Fortune Told at Jackson Square

-Cap Your Day in Style at the Bombay Club
+Cap Your Day in Style at The Bombay Club

 You’ll want to deck yourself out in style for drinks, dinner and jazz at one of the Quarter’s hidden gems.
-So take plenty of time to primp in your room before heading down to the Bombay Club.
-Tucked away at the back of the Prince Conti, this chic restaurant and lounge is stocked with top-shelf spirits and boasts the most extensive martini menu in town.
+So take plenty of time to primp in your room before heading down to The Bombay Club.
+Tucked away at the back of the Prince Conti Hotel, this chic restaurant and lounge is stocked with top-shelf spirits and boasts the most extensive martini menu in town.